-A Digital photograph restoration is the practice of restoring the appearance of a digital copy of a physical photograph that has been damaged by natural, man-made, or environmental causes or simply affected by age or neglect.
+A digital photograph restoration is the practice of restoring the appearance of the digital copy of a physical photograph that has been damaged by natural, man-made, environmental causes, or simply because of factors such as age or neglect.

-Digital photograph restoration uses a variety of image editing techniques to remove visible damage and aging effects from digital copies of a physical photograph.
+Digital photograph restoration uses a variety of image editing techniques to remove visible damage and effects of aging from the digital copies of a physical photograph.
 Evidence of dirt, and scratches, and other signs of photographic age are removed from the digital image manually.

 In some cases, where a photograph has no data or colour in certain areas.
 There is no way of restoring that photograph without having to do a full recreation of the damaged section.

 We highly recommend for any potential clients interested in digital restoration to bring in the original photograph or text so that we can take a high-resolution scan or photograph of the object.